ialexpw/Storio/README.md

 * Thumbnails for both image and video files (composer/ffmpeg required for video thumbnails)
 * CLI interface (WIP)

-## Demo

-A demo installation can be seen at https://satapod.com

 ## Installation

 Installation is simply done via a git clone